Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

+= 3.21.6 =
+* FIXED: Undefined index for type variable
+* IMPROVED: Prevent multiple bill from being created if OTHERS option is choosen

 = 3.21.5 =
 * FIXED: Undefined index when no banks are active for auto submit
 * IMPROVED: Assigned empty array to $rbody var